 In case you need assistance regarding permits, please contact us.

 Despite our network of communications and transportation infrastructure, Lapland remains the last wilderness in Europe.
 We are home to 7 of the 10 largest national parks in Finland, including the top three.
 Lemmenjoki and Urho Kekkonen sprawl across northern Lapland, wrapping around Inari and Sompio (in Sodankylä).
 The Pallas-Yllästunturi National Park stretches from the southern reaches of Enontekiö to the historic villages of Äkäslompolo and Ylläsjärvi.
 The rocky, barren fells of Pyhä-Luosto share many characteristics with their distant northern cousins.
-Riisitunturi National Park is home to some of the Arctic’s most magical, iconic forestscapes, the snow-covered pine trees every winter a myriad of shapes and sizes.
+Riisitunturi National Park is home to some of the Arctic’s most magical, iconic forest scapes, the snow-covered pine trees every winter a myriad of shapes and sizes.

 Antarctica is probably home to some of the most sweeping, haunting, isolated and cinematic vistas on the planet.
 And it’s nearly impossible to capture them.
 Because as every location manager knows, it’s not just the scenery that determines a location.
 Lapland has the landscapes.
 We have epic forests, magical snow cover, frozen lakes and rocky fells.
 But it’s the combination of wilderness locales, transportation infrastructure and support and production services that make Lapland full of locations.
-Rovaniemi is the capital of Finnish Lapland and has 5500 – 6000 beds for cast and crew depending on season.
+Rovaniemi is the capital of Finnish Lapland and has 5500 – 6000 beds for cast and crew depending on the season.
 The Kemijoki and Ounasjoki rivers cut through the city, and the Ounasvaara fell and forest are within walking distance of downtown.
 Even in the far north, the Inari-Ivalo-Saariselkä region, nestled between Finland’s two largest national parks, can host almost 14,000, with easy access via the Ivalo Airport.
-Kilpisjärvi boasts Finland’s tallest fells and is home to a dozen accommodation options, including holiday villages, cabins and high-class chalets.
+Kilpisjärvi boasts of Finland’s tallest fells and is home to a dozen accommodation options, including holiday villages, cabins and high-class chalets.

 With decades of experience and Arctic expertise, the production services companies in Lapland offer everything from conceptual basics like storytelling to equipment like cameras, lighting rigs and drones to full production service.
-Check out our complete list of support services for film productions.